315+ Telescopes Ranked

 Aftermarket Accessory Recommendations

-A 2” star diagonal opens up the C6R optical tube to be able to achieve a considerably wider field of view than with 1.25” eyepieces.
-The Apertura dielectric diagonal is a good choice for this task.
-The Apertura 38mm SWA (32x) or a similar 35-42mm SWA eyepiece is ideal for a low-power 2” ocular, with the 38mm SWA providing a true field of 1.6 degrees with the C6R.
 For higher power, cheap “goldline” and “redline” oculars work okay but may add additional chromatic aberration.
-The Explore Scientific 14mm 82-degree (82x) or Apertura 15mm SWA (80x), Explore Scientific 8.5mm 82-degree (141x), and Explore Scientific 4.5mm 82-degree (267x) would be our top picks for a range of higher magnifications, though other options like the Baader Hyperion series or goldline/redline oculars will work fine as well.
+The Explore Scientific 14mm 82-degree (82x) or Apertura 15mm SWA (80x), Explore Scientific 8.5mm 82-degree (141x), and Explore Scientific 4.5mm 82-degree (267x) would be my top picks for a range of higher magnifications, though other options like the Baader Hyperion series or goldline/redline oculars will work fine as well.
 The C6R tops out at around 275x magnification, even on a very steady night.

-While the importance of filters in astronomy is often overstated, there are two we recommend with the C6R.
-We’d recommend getting 2” filters, which you can simply screw onto a 2” diagonal and leave there even when swapping eyepieces.
+While the importance of filters in astronomy is often overstated, there are two I recommend with the C6R.
+I’d recommend getting 2” filters, which you can simply screw onto a 2” diagonal and leave there even when swapping eyepieces.
 A UHC nebula filter like the Orion UltraBlock improves views of objects like the Orion Nebula and brings out previously-invisible ones like the Veil or Flame under dark skies, offering improvements on brighter targets by enhancing contrast even under light-polluted conditions.
 A minus-violet filter like the Baader Semi-Apo will help reduce the effects of chromatic aberration on the planets and increase contrast at the expense of adding some slight color tint.

-For precise and speedy polar alignment, buying the Celestron polar scope for the Advanced VX is almost required for using the Advanced VX.
-A PoleMaster is also an option should you plan on using the Advanced VX with a different telescope for deep-sky imaging.
-You’ll also need a power supply of some kind for the mount – either get an AC power cord to plug into a wall outlet or invest in a rechargeable lithium battery.
+You’ll also need a power supply of some kind for the mount—either get an AC power cord to plug into a wall outlet or invest in a rechargeable lithium battery.
 The Celestron PowerTank Lithium, available in standard and higher-capacity Pro versions, simply straps to your tripod and has a fairly long lifetime on account of its advanced battery chemistry.
 A cheaper unit from TalentCell also works, and you can secure it less elegantly to the tripod with tape, zip ties, or bungee cords.

 What can you see?

 Larger nebulae, including large planetary nebulae like the Dumbbell and Helix, the huge Veil Nebula supernova remnant, the Crab Nebula, and bright emission nebulae such as Orion (M42), the Lagoon (M8), and the Swan (M17), really look best with dark skies and a UHC nebula filter, with many of these objects losing much of their detail to light-polluted skies or appearing low in contrast unfiltered.
-However, the brightest targets such as M42 and M8 show up well even under suburban skies with the C6R and will appear truly spectacular under dark skies.
+However, the brightest targets, such as M42 and M8, show up well even under suburban skies with the C6R and will appear truly spectacular under dark skies.

-The rings of Saturn and the Cassini Division within them are visible in the C6R, along with a few moons around Saturn and the planet’s dull brown-tan cloud bands.
-Uranus’ disk is vaguely resolved, though Neptune’s is not easy to distinguish from a star.
-The C6R may just barely be able to show you Neptune’s moon Triton accompanying the ice giant, but it lacks the light gathering power to reveal Pluto or the moons of Uranus.
+• The rings of Saturn and the Cassini Division within them are visible in the C6R, along with a few moons around Saturn and the planet’s dull brown-tan cloud bands.

 Astrophotography Capabilities

-The chromatic aberration, inadequacies of the Advanced VX mount, mediocre focuser, and long focal length of the C6R make it a hopeless prospect for any kind of deep-sky imaging.
 Planetary astrophotography with a suitable camera and 3x Barlow lens can be done, but chromatic aberration is far more problematic photographically than visually, and there are superior telescopes available for the task, including Celestron’s own Schmidt-Cassegrain telescopes sold with the Advanced VX mount.

 Zane Landers